marmelab/react-admin/docs/DatagridAG.md

     country_eq: null,
 }
 ```

-It offers the ability to transform those filters into a `filters` object that your dataProvider will understand.

 This conversion is done via to the [`getRaFilters`](#getrafilters) and [`getAgGridFilters`](#getaggridfilters) callbacks, that you can override to customize the format of the filter param sent to the dataProvider.